Bridging the Intention-Expression Gap: Aligning Multi-Dimensional Preferences via Hierarchical Relevance Feedback in Text-to-Image Diffusion: Method

-For discrete features, we focus on evaluating user preferences for each specific candidate value $v$ (e.g., ``art style = realistic'').
-At each interaction round $t$, we construct a $2 \times 2$ matrix to characterize the relationship between the presence of value $v$ and user feedback, as shown in Table~\ref{tab:table2}.
+With the structured features extracted, we mathematically quantify user preferences.
+Given their distinct properties, discrete and ordinal features require tailored analysis strategies.

-Here, $A_t$, $B_t$, $C_t$, and $D_t$ denote the sample counts at round $t$ for ``liked and $v$ is present,'' ``disliked and $v$ is present,'' ``liked and $v$ is absent,'' and ``disliked and $v$ is absent,'' respectively.
-Based on this matrix, the Odds Ratio (OR) is employed to quantify the direction and strength of user preference for value $v$:
+\textbf{Discrete Features Analysis.} For discrete features, we focus on evaluating user preferences for each specific candidate value $v$ (e.g., \emph{art style} = ``realistic'').
+At each interaction round $t$, we construct a $2 \times 2$ contingency table to characterize the relationship between the presence of value $v$ and user feedback.
+Let $A_t$, $B_t$, $C_t$, and $D_t$ denote the sample counts at round $t$ for ``liked and $v$ is present,'' ``disliked and $v$ is present,'' ``liked and $v$ is absent,'' and ``disliked and $v$ is absent,'' respectively.
+Based on this, the Odds Ratio (OR) is employed to quantify the direction and strength of user preference for value $v$:

 where $\text{OR}_t(v) > 1$ indicates a positive preference for the feature value $v$ at round $t$, while $\text{OR}_t(v) < 1$ indicates a negative preference.